 Turn left out of the culvert, and then right after crossing the footbridge.
 The trail crosses Bent Creek Road, which leads into the 5th Street Station shopping complex, then turns left up the hillside towards Harris Street.
 Follow 5th Street past Willoughby to Bering Street, then right on High Street and left on Hartmans Mill Road to Rougemont Avenue and Jordan Park.

 (1.07 miles, 17.91 from mile 0, moderate)

-Stay to the right through Jordan Park, and follow the trail along the creek and under Avon Street.
+Cross through Jordan Park, and follow the trail along the creek and under Avon Street.
 Use caution to walk south along Avon Street to the City Maintenance yards, just past the Self Storage center.
 Turn left into the city yard, and look for the trail sign at the far end of the parking lot.
 Rejoin the wooded trail.
 Climb a long gentle hill through pines to high bluffs overlooking Moore's Creek and on to Monticello Avenue (Route 20)

 (1.64 miles, 19.55 from mile 0, difficult)

 The trail continues under Monticello Avenue, and hugs Moore's Creek as it makes its way to the Rivanna River.
 Be prepared to scramble over rocks, trample through sand, and see a variety of wildlife, exposed rock cliffs, the old livestock market, and historic mill buildings.
 Crossing the railroad trestle is both illegal and dangerous.
 Use extreme caution crossing through the creek.